Quilt: African-American

 In the 1980s, concurrent with the boom in art quilting in America, new attention was brought to African-American traditions and innovations.
 This attention came from two opposing points of view, one validating the practices of rural Southern African-American quilters and another asserting that there was no one style but rather the same individualization found among white quilters.
 John Vlach, in a 1976 exhibition, and Maude Wahlman, co-organizing a 1979 exhibition, both cited the use of strips, high-contrast colors, large design elements, and multiple patterns as characteristic and compared them to rhythms in black music.
 Building on the relationship between quilting and musical performance, African-American quilter Gwendolyn Ann Magee created a twelve-piece exhibition based on the lyrics of James Weldon Johnson's "Lift Every Voice and Sing", commonly known as the "Negro National Anthem".
 Cuesta Benberry, a quilt historian with a special interest in African-American works, published Always There: The African-American Presence in American Quilts in 1992 and organized an exhibition documenting the contributions of black quilters to mainstream American quilting.
 Eli Leon, a collector of African-American quilts, organized a traveling exhibition in 1987 that introduced both historic and current quilters, some loosely following patterns and others improvising, such as Rosie Lee Tompkins.
 He argued for the creativity of the irregular quilt, saying that these quilters saw the quilt block as "an invitation to variation" and felt that measuring "takes the heart outa things".
 At the same time, the Williams College Museum of Art was circulating Stitching Memories: African-American Story Quilts, an exhibition featuring a different approach to quilts, including most prominently the quilts of Faith Ringgold.
-However, it was not until 2002, when the Museum of Fine Arts, Houston, organized The Quilts of Gee's Bend, an exhibition that appeared in major museums around the country, including the Whitney Museum of American Art in New York, that art critics unknowingly adopted Leon's assertions.
+However, it was not until 2002, when the Museum of Fine Arts, Houston, organized The Quilts of Gee's Bend, an exhibition that appeared in major museums around the country, including the Whitney Museum of American Art in New York, that art critics unknowingly adopted Leon's assertions..

+In Belonging bell hooks writes about quilts and crazy quilts through the work of her grand-mother "Baba" Sarah Hooks Oldham, and her great-grand-mother Bell Blair Hooks (whom she took her writing name from).
+For bell hooks the quilts and the crazy quilts "symbolize a black and feminine artistic tradition".
+They are proof of their creativity, imagination and their sense of aesthetic in the everyday life.
+Source of spirituality through beauty and meditation through this creative and useful work, the making of a quilt is for "Baba" an activity that can bring harmony in her life and soul, a peacefull time alone in her own space of the house, far away from the countrylife, the others and their need.
+Describing the different quilts made through her life by her grand-mother, a quiltmaker, and their particularities, bell hooks drowns our attention to the living histories mapping process of these quilts in her family.